Jugsaw/Jugsaw.jl/dev/markdown/index.md

 # Jugsaw

 [Jugsaw](https://www.jugsaw.co) is a toolkit designed to assist scientific computing scientists in deploying their applications to the cloud.
-Applications are deployed as Jugsaw apps, which consist of a set of functions registered on the Jugsaw website.
+Applications are deployed on the Jugsaw website as Jugsaw apps, which consist of a set of functions.

 !!! note